Skip to content

 Pecha Kucha posts and videos roundup

-While preparing to emcee my Pecha Kucha session at EventCamp East Coast next week, I thought it would be useful to collect together in one place my scattered posts about the Pecha Kucha format, as well as videos of some […]
+While preparing to emcee my Pecha Kucha session at EventCamp East Coast, I thought it would be useful to collect together in one place my scattered Pecha Kucha posts and videos about the format, as well as a video of […]

 Pecha Kuchapechakucha